Co-Founder and Director

 Sisonke Msimang is writer and activist who works on issues of money, power and sex.
 Her work has been featured in the New York Times, The Guardian, Newsweek and a range of other international publications.
 Sisonke has told stories at The Moth and TEDxSoweto and has used storytelling as a tool for social justice for many years.
 Sisonke is responsible for the oral storytelling program at the Centre.

-Claudia Mancini was raised in Perth by migrant parents.
-Her unique family background has instilled in her a love for foreign languages, cultural studies and social justice.
+Claudia Mancini is a producer with a passion for foreign languages, cultural studies and social justice.
 At the Centre she is responsible for website and social media management, story-collecting and project development.

 Editor and Project Manager